hpi-swa-teaching/SqueakMaps/packages/SqueakMaps-Core.package/SMANavigator.class/README.md

-A SMASearchManager provides functionality to search for locations and directions.
+A SMANavigator provides functionality to search for locations and directions.